Posted by LA Thornton on Wednesday, February 8, 2012,

 Posted by LA Thornton on Wednesday, February 3, 2010,

-ICASA is absolutely right.
-It may agree to contractual terms that limit its statutory obligation to regulate interconnection.
-It legally cannot do so, and as a matter of policy, should not do so.
-Well done!
 But is this stopping the three mobile cellular licensees from reducing interconnection rates?
 Absolutely not.
 Under the EC Act, ICASA must make regulations and after that, all interconnection agreements must be vetted by it to make sure they comply with the regulations.
 However, no reg...
-Continue reading ...

 ICASA's Compliance Division comes after new ECNS and ECS Licensees